Diabetes

 Can Physiotherapy Help People With Diabetes?

-Physiotherapy may help when diabetes affects movement, strength, or recovery.
-It can assist with joint stiffness, balance issues, painful feet, lower limb problems, walking confidence, or return to exercise after injury.
-Physiotherapy also works well alongside Exercise Physiology when you need both symptom support and a longer-term exercise plan.
+Physiotherapy may help when diabetes affects movement, strength, pain or recovery.
+It can assist with joint stiffness, balance issues, painful feet, lower limb problems, walking confidence or return to exercise after injury.

 When Should You Seek Professional Help for Diabetes?

-You should seek medical review promptly if you have poorly controlled blood glucose, significant fatigue, vision changes, numbness, burning pain, foot wounds, signs of infection, or reduced walking confidence.
-Early help is also sensible if you know exercise would help but you are unsure how to begin safely.
+You should seek medical review promptly if you have poorly controlled blood glucose, significant fatigue, vision changes, numbness, burning pain, foot wounds, signs of infection or reduced walking confidence.

-Regular review from your doctor remains important.
-Depending on your needs, your broader care team may also include a podiatrist, dietitian, diabetes educator, physiotherapist, and exercise physiologist.
+Early help is also sensible if you know exercise would help but are unsure how to begin safely.
+Depending on your needs, your care team may include your doctor, podiatrist, dietitian, diabetes educator, physiotherapist and exercise physiologist.

 What to Do Next